Moʻtabar Tojiboyeva

-Moʻtabar Tojiboyeva Ibragimovna (born 25 August 1962) is an Uzbek independent journalist and human rights activist.
+Moʻtabar Tojiboyeva Ibragimovna (Uzbek Cyrillic: Мўтабар Тожибоева; born 25 August 1962) is an Uzbek independent journalist and human rights activist.
 She is a founder of the International Human Rights Organization "Fiery Hearts Club".
 Tojiboyeva monitored human rights implementation and carried out journalist investigations.
 She participated in investigative actions and judicial trials as a defense counsel and authorized representative in Uzbekistan.

 Tojiboyeva is also a founder of the Popular Movement "Civil Society".
 She was arrested on 7 October 2005 just before leaving to Dublin where she was due to attend an international conference on human rights protection.
 Tojiboyeva was accused in breaching the 18 articles of the Criminal Code of the Republic of Uzbekistan.
 She was convicted on 13 counts and sentenced to 8 years in prison for criticizing the Uzbek government for having used violence against the participants of the peaceful demonstration in Andijan in 2005.

 In 2005, the international organization PeaceWomen Across the Globe under the Nobel Committee included Tojiboyeva's name to the list of 1000 women peace activists, thus making her the official nominee for the Nobel Peace Prize.

 On May 15, 2008, when she was still in prison, Tojiboyeva was awarded with the Martin Ennals Award.
 The same day the bloggers who wrote about human rights announced a top 10 list of the women who had played the most significant role in human rights protection.
 Tojiboyeva was among them.
 On July 2, 2008, Tojiboyeva was released.
 The Martin Ennals Award Ceremony was held in Geneva on November 20, 2008.
 For the 60th anniversary of the Universal Declaration of Human Rights, the "Fiery Hearts Club" was awarded with the French Republic's "Liberty, Equality, Fraternity" Prize.
 On December 10, 2008, Tojiboyeva was awarded with the same prize during the ceremony in Paris.

 In March 2009, Tojiboyeva received the International Women of Courage Award established by the State Department of the USA.
 Later she returned the award because of her own principles.
 In August she became a member of the International Council of the Human Rights Found.
 In 2011, Tojiboyeva appeared in the list of the ten most influential women in Central Asia.
 In 2011 she wrote a book "Prisoner of Torture Island".
 In the book, Tojiboyeva shares her memories and tells about the atrocities of the Uzbek government over its people.
 The book will be translated into English, Russian, French and Uzbek.

-Tojiboyeva is now a political refugee and lives in Ile-de-France.
+Tojiboyeva is now a political refugee and lives in Île-de-France.
 At present she is at the head of the International Human Rights Organization "Fiery Hearts", registered and based in Paris.